JoeStratton/home-assistant-config/README.md

 One of the first things I needed to do once I got HA up and running was to setup a MQTT Broker, I decided to use [CloudMQTT](https://www.cloudmqtt.com/) as I found this helpful guide from [BRUH](https://www.youtube.com/watch?v=VaWdvVVYU3A) and was up and running in 15mins.
 The main problem I had with this method was using a cloud-based service to control my MQTT based light switches.
 I decided to install Mosquitto Broker from the Hass.io Add-On Store.
 Doing this means I can host the MQTT Broker locally therefore having control of who can access my devices and data.

-<h4 align="left">AppDaemon3 - HADashboard:</h4>

-I have a bunch of wall mounted tablets (Android & IOS) as well as RPi with 7" touchscreens and whilst I like the standard HA UI there is way too much going on for my wife and guests who need to interact with the smart home system.
-In cometh HADashboard, it wraps up your basic controls (lights, cooling, heating, music etc) into nice looking widgets that make using the smart home controls a breeze for any non-tech person in the house (everyone but me).

 <h4 align="left">Node-RED:</h4>

 After using HA for a few months, I began to really enjoy the sometimes-complicated methods of using automations, I also came to realise some of the limitations in its implementations.
 I found a good repo with an easy to follow installation guide by [NotoriousBDG](https://github.com/notoriousbdg/hassio-addons/tree/master/node-red) this handles any of my more complicated flows and conditioning required for my Automations.